For detailed information on the citizenship process, visit the Canadian Embassy’s website.

 - Complete application form PPTC 042.
-To save time, complete on the computer, then print.
+To save time, complete it on the computer, then print.
 Do not leave anything blank; write N/A (not applicable) if a question does not apply to you.

 - Original Certificate of Citizenship (see below)

 - Two identical passport pictures, 2 X 2¾ inches.
-Photo must be taken within 6 months prior to application.
+Photos must be taken within 6 months prior to application.
 Photo specifications must be met in order for applications to be accepted.
 Take pictures with a photographer that has experience with Canadian requirements.
-The Embassy will really reject the picture if there is a shadow, the ears are not showing, etc. One photo must have the following information on the back:
+The Embassy will reject the picture if there is a shadow, the ears are not showing, etc. One photo must have the following information on the back:

 - Guarantor’s note and signature of full name: “I certify this to be a true likeness of (applicant’s name)”

 - Name and complete address of the photo studio and the date the photo was taken.
 This may be stamped or handwritten by the photographer.

 - Original Israeli birth certificate with all details filled in.
 You may need to press the Misrad Hapnim official to fill it in completely.

 - Any valid Canadian travel document under the child’s name, if applicable

 - Canadian parent’s birth certificate or Canadian citizenship certificate